QuinnHerden/NFA-to-DFA/README.md

 ## Formatting a .nfa file

 The input .nfa should be formatted as follows:
-1. The first line holds a set of states the NFA could initially be on, enclosed in curly braces, delimted by commas
+1. The first line holds a set of one or more states the NFA could initially be on, delimted by spaces.
-2. The second line holds a set of states that the NFA will accept, enclosed in curly braces, delimted by commas
+2. The second line holds a set of zero or more states that the NFA will accept, delimited by spaces.
 3. The following lines will define the state transitions, as a tuple, for each state you wish to define.
     - The first symbol is the current state.
     - The second symbol will be the transition symbol.
-    - The following symbol (or symbols, delimted by space) will define the set of all states the automata will transition into.
+    - The following symbol (or symbols, delimted by spaces) will define the set of all states the automata will transition into.

 ###### example.nfa
 ```
-{1}
+1 2
-{1, 3}
+3

-1 a 2 3
+1 a 1
-1 b 1
+1 b 2

-2 a 3
+2 a 2 3
-2 b 1
+2 b 2

 3 a 3
-3 b 3
+3 b 2 3
 ```